10/22/2024

 Albin Nordmark

-Investor, Nordea
+Analyst, Nordea

 speaker

-Fredrik Möller
+Fredrik Møller

-President and CEO, InVido
+President and CEO

 Good I would say.
-We have a very stringent process for discussing and reviewing and approving investments but also very solid follow up of the bigger ones.
+We have a very stringent process for discussing and reviewing and approving investments but also very solid follow-up of the bigger ones.
 But I'm pleased to note that sustainability is one key topic item that we're looking for when we talk about the major investments.
-This particular example I think is one good example out of very many that we perhaps should make even more noise about going forward because there is a lot going on.
-And of course 23,000 liters of paint is a big deal both financially and environmentally and improves the workplace for our coworkers as well.
-So yeah it is an important factor that we take into account when we look at bigger investments.
+This particular example I think is one good example out of very many that we perhaps should make even more noise about going forward because there is a lot going on and of course 23,000 liters of paint is a big deal both financially and environmentally and improves the workplace for our co-workers as well.
+So, yeah, it is an important factor that we take into account when we look at bigger investments.

 speaker